jimratliff/GenoMac-system/scripts/spawn/0_README.md

   - (Project GenoMac excludes IDs 501–509 here, even though they are legit user IDs, in order to prevent conflicts with any preexisting users.)
 - "user-class"
-  - a string key, e.g., "superintendent", "personal", "work", "auxiliary"
+  - a string key, e.g., "superintendent", "personal", "work", "other-user-class"
   - Determines (a) the volume on which the user’s home directory resides and (b) the passphrase that is both (1) the user’s password and (2) the encryption passphrase for the volume.
   - A user class can specify one or more user attributes that will be inherited by default by the users that belong to that user class.
 - "avatar" (optional)